 C. Evaluate your second draft and rewrite as needed

 Narrow your focus to paragraph-level issues, such as sentence flow and transitions.
-To improve these issues, see Transitional words and phrases.
+To improve these issues, see Transition words.

 D. Proofread and put your paper in final format

 Last step!
 Read carefully to catch all those small errors.
-For editing tips, read How to proofread.
+For editing tips, read Proofreading strategies.
 Also, take time to make sure your paper adheres to the conventions of the style guide you're using.
 Think about titles, margins, page numbers, reference lists, and citations.

-Go to Resources for more help on revising, polishing, and proofreading.
+Go to the Writing and Communication Centre Resources page for more help on revising, polishing, and proofreading.